jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Levers of Power

 In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
 This was because government policy was society's biggest lever of power.
-Main Street could only support Right or Left to at least have a say in what that lever choose to do; be it raise income taxes on high-earners, write new environmental regulations, or lower tariffs.
+Main Street could only support Right or Left to have a say in what that lever choose to do; be it raise income taxes on high-earners, write new environmental regulations, or lower tariffs.

 The Internet Age changes the power dynamic.
 Now when you think of politics Stargazer, you should not think of ideology, but of apps, websites, and electronics.
-These are the new levers of power, and should ask yourself "who controls mine?".
+These are the new levers of power.
+And, the most important political question of our time is asking "who controls mine?".

 The middle-class can start to control our own levers of powers with Hyrdroloop Water reclaimers, Agrigrow agriculture, and Tesla Solar Panels.
 Once we believe in Techvolution, we'll be player gods in our minds.
 But only when we control our own levers of power, will we be player gods in reality.

 ## What's That Called

-When I worked at a call-center, my customers often had a paper invoice or report that I needed to see.
-Customers would usually ask themselves where to get a scanner or a fax machine.
+When I worked at a call-center, my customers often had a paper invoice or report.
+When I told them I needed to see it, they'd usually ask themselves where they could get a scanner or a fax machine.

 I'd remind them their smartphone has a great camera—they could just snap a photo and email me.
 This always sparked a eureka moment; "that's right, I can do that, thanks John!"